esensi/loaders/readme.md

 }
 ```

+> **Pro Tip:** An optional third parameter of the `loadConfigsFrom()` method allows the package developer the option to turn on an off config publishing.
+An optional fourth parameter also allows for customization of the tag in which the configs will be published under.
+See the [`Esensi\Loaders\Contracts\ConfigLoader`](https://github.com/esensi/loaders/blob/master/src/Contracts/ConfigLoader.php) for more details.

 ### Upgrading From Laravel 4

 For applications that are being upgraded from Laravel 4, simply move all the config files found under the Laravel 4 `app/config/packages/` folder to the new Laravel 5 `config/` folder such that `app/config/packages/vendor/package/foo.php` is now located at `config/vendor/package/foo.php`.
 Then create a service provider similar to above for each of the vendor packages or use the `ConfigLoader` trait on the `ConfigServiceProvider` that is part of Laravel 5's default application classes.

 ## Unit Testing